I AM A BEGINNER AND/OR OUT OF SHAPE - IS F5 FOR ME?

 Why don’t we offer drop-ins for all classes?

-F5 offers programs that are skill based and require consistent training and commitment to the discipline.
+F5 offers programs that are skill-based and require consistent training and commitment to the discipline.
 Muay Thai and Strength training are amazing workouts, but there are many skills new students need to be familiar with before jumping into a mixed level class or advanced class.
-For this reason, every new member at our gym gets a private intro session in each discipline before starting the mixed level group classes, so they are properly prepared.
+For this reason, every new member of our gym gets a private intro session in each discipline before starting the mixed level group classes, so they are properly prepared.
 Simply jumping into a class without participating in our on-ramp sessions may be dangerous to you and your fellow students.

 Furthermore, as a gym that is dedicated to providing quality coaching to every member in our small group classes, if we allowed “drop-ins” to all our classes our coaches would constantly be overwhelmed with trying to teach a large number of new students “on the fly”, while our current, dedicated members were neglected.
 We see this as unfair and a problem in the fitness industry in general.